 Set data types in backticks, such as

-Set filenames, settings, directories, classes, types, defined types, functions, and similar code elements in backticks, unless the user will pass them as a string value.
+Set filenames, settings, directories, classes, types, defined types, functions, and similar code elements in backticks, unless the user passes them as a string value.
 If the user passes the value as a string, use quotes to make that clear.